LauraVav/documentation/my-website/docs/Tutorials/tokenizer.md

 [![Tokenizer Video](/img/tokenizer-thumbnail.png)](https://youtu.be/7uaUvXByu3w)

-## Tutorial

-Tokenization is a type of segmentation that **breaks down a sentence into multiple elements.** The goal of this process is to separate the basic units of a text that will then lend themselves to in-depth analysis.
+# **What’s a tokenizer?**

+A tokenizer is a tool founded on an algorithm based on a set of rules or on the learning of a manually-labelled corpus. **It allows text to be broken down into words.** It’s a morphological analysis.

+## Importing the library & adding your personal API Key

 If you want to extract tokens from your document you'll need to have your document saved on your computer.